 Guatemala is one of Latin America’s most populated countries but also one of its poorest.

+Guatemala is the country with the highest number of equines in all of Central America.
 Over half of its 14 million people live below the poverty line and it’s in these largely rural, poor communities that most of the country’s 250,000 working equines live.

-Reaching working horses, donkeys and mules and their owners and users in much of Guatemala is hard because the mountainous terrain can create access problems and the distances between communities can be large.
+Reaching working horses, donkeys and mules and their owners and users in much of Guatemala is hard because of the mountainous terrain which can create access problems and the distances between communities can be large.

 Making a difference